How Long Does CBT-I Take to Work?

 These approaches aren't for everyone, but your sleep specialist could assess if it would be safe for you to try with their help.
 Don't be put off by the scary black-and-white rigid rules you see on a screen – you may just get lucky and find someone near you who can coach you through your personal version of successful sleep therapy.

 Have you ever tried cognitive behavioral therapy for insomnia?
-Share your story or comment below.
+Share your experience in this forum.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Insomnia.Sleep-Disorders.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.